Initiative against arbitrary detention in state-to-state relations

 Partnership Action Plan

-The Declaration Against Arbitrary Detention in State-to-State relations now has over 70 endorsements and counting, from States in all corners of the world.
+The Declaration Against Arbitrary Detention in State-to-State relations now has 79 endorsements and counting, from States in all corners of the world.
 Canada is committed to translating international solidarity opposing this practice into concrete action by leading the creation of the Partnership Action Plan to advance the Declaration.

 All countries that are committed to human rights, judicial independence, the rule of law and the rules-based international order are welcome to join this common front and take action against arbitrary arrest, detention or sentencing for diplomatic leverage.